 D. Alexander Kopitzke

-Alec Kopitzke is the Records Manager for Reinhart Boerner Van Deuren, s.c.
-He joined the firm’s Intake Department in 1999, moving up to become its manager.
-He served in that role for almost a decade before transitioning to his current role as Records Department Manager in 2012.
-He is responsible for overseeing all aspects of the firm’s Records Management operations.
+Alec Kopitzke is an experienced Records & Information Management professional, most recently working for over nine years as the Manager of the Records Department at Reinhart Boerner Van Deuren, s.c.
+He joined the firm’s Intake Department in 1999, moving up to become its manager four years later.
+He served in that role for almost a decade before transitioning to the Records Manager position.
+In that role, he was responsible for overseeing all aspects of the firm’s Records Management operations.
 As a member of Reinhart’s Records Management Steering Committee, Alec helped to draft the firm’s comprehensive Records Retention Policy.

 Alec joined ARMA in 2012 and the Milwaukee chapter a short time later.
 He had been considering ways of getting more involved when he was asked to run for a position on the ARMA-Milwaukee Board, and is now serving his second term as the Board’s Treasurer.